edincubator/edi-doc/source/big-data-stack/tools/hive.rst

   database set, you can continue with this tutorial.
 For avoiding conflicts, all databases must follow the `username_databasename` convention.

-  For learning how to manage permissions on your Hive databases, tables and columns read :ref:`permision-management`.

 .. todo::

   Link to EDI Technical Support.